 Sundry Assets Any asset not accounted for in lines 1 to 12 and 14 of the Company's EBS is included here if it has a readily realizable value.
-Any other assets, prepaid and deferred expenses, goodwill and similar intangible assets shall be non-admitted assets.
+Any other assets, prepaid and deferred expenses, goodwill and similar intangible assets shall be non- admitted assets.

 Derivative instruments are recorded at fair value in line with US GAAP with both changes in fair value and realized gains/losses netted off Statutory Economic Capital and Surplus.
+The difference between GAAP and EBS relates to a Life contract that is classed as a derivative under US GAAP, but included within Life technical provisions ("TPs") under Solvency II and for BMA filings.
+There is an equal and opposite adjustment to derivative liabilities and therefore the net impact on Own Funds is nil.

 Derivative contracts can be exchange-traded or over-the-counter ("OTC").
 Exchange-traded derivatives (futures and options) typically fall within Level 1 of the fair value hierarchy depending on whether they are deemed to be actively traded or not.
 OTC derivatives are valued using market transactions and other market evidence whenever possible, including market-based inputs to models, model calibration to market clearing transactions, broker or dealer quotations or alternative pricing sources where an understanding of the inputs utilized in arriving at the valuations is obtained.
 Where models are used, the selection of a particular model to value an OTC derivative depends upon the contractual terms and specific risks inherent in the instrument as well as the availability of pricing information in the market.
-The Group generally uses similar models to value similar instruments.
+The Company generally uses similar models to value similar instruments.
 Valuation models require a variety of inputs, including contractual terms, market prices, yield curves, credit curves, measures of volatility, prepayment rates and correlations of such inputs.
 For OTC derivatives that trade in liquid markets, such as generic forwards, interest rate swaps and options, model inputs can generally be verified and model selection does not involve significant management judgment.
-Such instruments comprise the majority of derivatives held by the Group and are typically classified within Level 2 of the fair value hierarchy.
+Such instruments comprise the majority of derivatives held by the Company and are typically classified within Level 2 of the fair value hierarchy.